 What UPF Ratings Mean

-UPF is the rating system used for apparel.
+For a garment to earn a UPF rating, it must pass several standardized tests, Simpson says.
 It's similar to SPF (Sun Protection Factor), the rating system used for sunscreen products.
 SPF pertains only to a sunscreen's effectiveness against UVB rays, considered to be the more damaging type of light.
 UPF, though, gauges a fabric's effectiveness at filtering both ultraviolet A (UVA) and ultraviolet B (UVB) light.

 When you shop, things are relatively simple: Look for a higher UPF rating number and greater skin coverage in order to get better sun protection.